 Some breeds, like Australian Shepherds for example, require a specific job and lots of training.
 When a high energy breed is not given the appropriate outlets, they can develop unwanted behaviors like reactivity and anxiety.
 When a working breed lacks a job, they'll take that reactivity and anxiety and "create their own job" which usually includes destructiveness and aggression.
 Breed-specific experience is not always required!
 Someone who has shown effort and done their own thorough research on the breed will have a fantastic chance at adopting!

 A.) We require that you reach out to us in the event that things aren't working out.
-We do ask that you consult a trainer and/or a vet before throwing in the towel!
-Lots of things can be fixed via proper training/treatment.
+We do ask that you give the dog ample time to settle in (3,3,3 rule) and/or consult a trainer and/or a vet before throwing in the towel!
+Lots of things can be fixed via proper training/treatment or simply giving a pup time to settle in and feel comfortable.